 Mike O’Brien | Football

-Mike O’Brien was a hard-hitting defensive back for Olympic College in the mid-70’s.
-During his time as a Ranger, O’Brien was named a Junior College All-American.
+Mike O’Brien was a hard-hitting defensive back for Olympic College from 1974-1975.
+In his sophomore year, O’Brien was named to the All-Conference Defensive team and a Junior College All-American.
 O’Brien transferred to UC Berkeley where he finished his collegiate career.
 After college, O’Brien played briefly with the Seattle Seahawks, three years of semi-pro football, and with the Oakland Invaders of the USFL.
+Read his full bio here.

 Phil Pesco | Men’s Basketball